yongshinlee/SEAFORM/README.md

 C. Linear bias correction.
 D. Calculate CRPSS.

-This code is provisionally opened, but modification of the code is still on going.
+This code is provisionally opened, so modification of the code is still on going.